 When to visit Kornati?

 The best time of the year to visit Kornati is late spring and early autumn.
-Firstly, the temperatures are lower than in high season (August and July), but the sea is warm, especially in autumn so you can enjoy swimming and snorkeling as well as hiking.
-Besides lower temperatures, you can visit popular spots in National Park area without too many people wandering around and too many boats around you.
+The temperatures are lower than in high season (August and July), but the sea is clear, and warm in autumn, so you can enjoy swimming and snorkeling as well as hiking.
+Besides the temperatures, you can visit popular spots in National Park area without too many people wandering around and too many boats around you.

-In summer, especially during high season, we try to avoid overcrowded places or to visit them in less busy hours so that our clients can have a more relaxing experience.
+In summer, especially during high season, we try to avoid overcrowded places or to visit them in less busy hours for a more relaxing experience.

 Aerial photo of one of the bays in Kornati with few small houses, few boats, moonlike landscape and clear blue sea